Fall Break Hours

 Van Duyn published ten volumes of poetry: Valentines to the Wide World (1959), A Time of Bees (1964), To See, To Take (1970), Bedtime Stories (1972), Merciful Disguises (1973), Letters From a Father and Other Poems (1982), Near Changes (1990), Firefall (1993), If It Be Not I (1993), and Selected Poems (2002).
 She received many awards for her poetry, including the prestigious Bollingen Award in 1970, the National Book Award for Poetry in 1971 for To See, To Take, and the Pulitzer Prize in Poetry in 1991 for Near Changes.

 From 1992-1993, Van Duyn served as the first woman Poet Laureate of the United States.
 Van Duyn was also named a Fellow of the Academy of American Poets in 1980 and served as one of its chancellors in 1985.
 She received fellowships from The Academy of American Poets, the American Academy of Arts and Sciences, the Guggenheim Foundation, and the National Endowment for the Arts.
-Washington University, Cornell College, the University of Northern Iowa, George Washington University, and the University of the South all awarded her the degree of Honorary Doctor of Letters.
+WashU, Cornell College, the University of Northern Iowa, George Washington University, and the University of the South all awarded her the Honorary Doctor of Letters.
 Mona Van Duyn died of bone cancer on December 2, 2004.

 Mona Van Duyn and Jarvis Thurston Papers